Learn about the Communication Sciences and Disorders M.S. Program

 Students are also required to have completed course work in typical human development, social/behavioral sciences, and both biological and physical sciences in preparation for fulfillment of ASHA requirements.

 Acceptance to the program is based on grade-point average, GRE scores, written statement, and letters of recommendation.
+A minimum GPA of 3.0 and combined GRE scores of 280 are required for admission.
 Generally, admitted students have grade-point averages above 3.5 and GRE scores at or above the 50th percentile.

-- Where do you see yourself professionally five years from now?
+- Describe your career path for the next 10 years - where do you see yourself professionally five years from now?
 Ten years from now?

-- What one issue in the field of communication sciences and disorders interests you most at this point your educational development?
-Why?
+- Discuss one issue in the field of communication sciences and disorders that currently interests you most.
+Why does this issue interest you?